Medically reviewed by Drugs.com. Last updated on May 19, 2023.

 Vasectomy reversal is surgery to undo a vasectomy.
-It reconnects each tube (vas deferens) that carries sperm from a testicle into the semen.
+During the procedure, a surgeon reconnects each tube (vas deferens) that carries sperm from a testicle into the semen.
 After a successful vasectomy reversal, sperm are again present in the semen, and you may be able to get your partner pregnant.

-Pregnancy rates after vasectomy reversal will range from about 30 percent to over 90 percent, depending on the type of procedure.
-Many factors affect whether a reversal is successful in achieving pregnancy, including time since a vasectomy, partner age, surgeon experience and training, and whether or not you had fertility issues before your vasectomy.
+Pregnancy rates after vasectomy reversal will range from about 30% to over 90%, depending on the type of procedure.
+Many factors affect whether a reversal is successful in achieving pregnancy, including time since a vasectomy, partner age, surgeon experience and training, and whether you had fertility issues before your vasectomy.

 Why it's done

-Men decide to have a vasectomy reversal for a number of reasons, including loss of a child, a change of heart or remarriage.
-A small number of men have a vasectomy reversal to treat testicular pain that may be linked to a vasectomy.
+Deciding to have a vasectomy reversal may happen for several reasons, including loss of a child, a change of heart or remarriage, or to treat chronic testicular pain after vasectomy.

 Almost all vasectomies can be reversed.
 However, this doesn't guarantee success in conceiving a child.
 Vasectomy reversal can be attempted even if several years have passed since the original vasectomy — but the longer it has been, the less likely it is that the reversal will work.